 “THUMB POSITION” AND “THUMB REGION”: TWO DIFFERENT CONCEPTS

 Whereas we use “Neck Position” hand postures in the “Neck Region“, and “Intermediate Position” hand postures in the “Intermediate Region”, the “Thumb Position” hand posture can be used in all the fingerboard regions.
 This is because we often bring the thumb up onto the fingerboard earlier (in the Intermediate and Neck Regions), not because we have to, but rather because we want to, in order to make use of it as an extra finger.
-Sometimes it can be useful to differentiate between these 3 different regions of thumb position (Neck, Intermediate, and High).
+Sometimes it can be useful to differentiate between these three different thumb position zones (Neck, Intermediate, and High).

 The whole enormous subject of Thumb Position – in all the three fingerboard regions – is dealt with in its own section (click on the highlighted link).